openshift/enhancements/enhancements/installer/agent-based-installation-in-hive.md

 infrastructure management tooling, it is necessary to additionally expose its capabilities as Kubernetes-native APIs.
 They will be implemented as Custom Resource Definitions and controllers with the Assisted Service's capabilities.

+Hive's ClusterDeployment resource will be extended to serve as the cluster definition for agent-based installations.
+Additional CRDs described below will be used by other controllers and actors to perform agent-based provisioning.

 For the first deliverable, a local deployment of the backing service will include new controllers that will operate to achieve the desired state as